ILR-Stuttgart/from-parser-to-query/doc/day1-penn-to-dependency.md

-In order to get the converter to run on non-IcePaHC files, we need to quickly hack the code to disable the lookup of morphological features which aren't present in ICEPAHC (causes a Python `KeyError`).
+In order to get the converter to run on non-IcePaHC files, we need to quickly hack the code to disable the lookup of morphological features which aren't present in IcePaHC (causes a Python `KeyError`).
 Use `sed` for this unsubtle manipulation, and thanks to Achim Stein for the tip.
 ```console